 Raise your glasses to a selection of London-based bars offering to deliver your favourite tipple to enjoy in the comfort of your own home.

-Even though theatres and concert halls have shut up shop for the time being, it doesn’t mean you have to miss out on music and riveting theatre while you’re indoors – instead, get your fill (and help keep the arts alive!) by streaming concerts, dance, plays and catchy musicals from your computer, tablet or phone.
+Theatres and concert halls still aren't able to open their curtains to live shows yet, but it doesn’t mean you have to miss out on music and riveting theatre while you’re indoors – instead, get your fill (and help keep the arts alive!) by streaming concerts, dance, plays and catchy musicals from your computer, tablet or phone.

 Check out full-length dance performances and online workshops on Sadler’s Wells’ Digital Stage